chef/kitchen-vcenter/README.md

 ## Installation

 This driver has a dependency.
 It requires the [vSphere Automation SDK](https://github.com/vmware/vsphere-automation-sdk-ruby) be installed.
-The steps to do that are as follows, for the time being it's not published to Rubygems, if you are interested please comment [here](https://github.com/vmware/vsphere-automation-sdk-ruby/issues/10).
+The steps to do that are as follows, for the time being it's not published to Rubygems.
+If you are interested, please comment [here](https://github.com/vmware/vsphere-automation-sdk-ruby/issues/10).

 - `$ git clone` [https://github.com/vmware/vsphere-automation-sdk-ruby.git](https://github.com/vmware/vsphere-automation-sdk-ruby.git)
 - `cd vsphere-automation-sdk-ruby`